DRMF/mediawiki-extensions-MathMenu/README.md

 # JOBAD

+Current Version: 3.0.0
+Current Stable Version: 3.0.0

+Development Branch.
+For the stable version, please see the 'stable' branch.

 JOBAD (JavaScript API for OMDoc-based Active Documents) is a javascript framework which makes it easy to create interactive web pages.

 [Simplistic Demo](http://kwarc.github.com/jobad/examples/build/simple/release.html)